Kunstmaan/KunstmaanBundlesCMS/UPGRADE-3.0.md

 Composer.json
 -------------

 First start to update you `composer.json` file.
-All `kunstmaan/bundle-name` references must be replace by the new single repository `kunstmaan/bundles-cms`.
+All `kunstmaan/bundle-name` references must be replaced by the new single repository `kunstmaan/bundles-cms`.
 At the moment we are at `3.0.*@dev`

 Then run composer update to install the new bundles.